The Ultimate Guide to 1940s Fashion with Lots of Photos

 images of Lauren Bacall and Gene Tierney wearing womens suits

-Lauren Bacall (left) and Gene Tierney (right) wear 1940s suits
+Lauren Bacall (left) and Gene Tierney (right) circa 1940s

 1940s dresses were a stable part of a woman’s wardrobe.